Skip to main content

 2. Confirm business address from tax documents

 Choose an existing address or add a new one.
 Make sure the address exactly matches your official tax or registration paperwork.
-US carriers cross-reference this data with tax agencies.
-Mismatched information is one of the most common reasons for registration rejection.

 3. Provide additional business information